Exploring the Relationship between Brain Hemisphere States and Frequency Bands through Classical Machine Learning and Deep Learning Optimization Techniques with Neurofeedback: Introduction

 \section{Introduction}

-The brain is divided into two hemispheres, the left and the right~\cite{sperry1975left}.
+The brain is divided into two hemispheres, the left and the right~\citep{sperry1975left}.
 Each hemisphere has specific functions and controls the opposite side of the body.
 The left hemisphere is generally associated with language, logic, and analytical thinking.
 It also controls the right side of the body.
-The right hemisphere is associated with creativity, intuition, and spatial awareness, and controls the left side of the body~\cite{mccrea2010intuition}.
+The right hemisphere is associated with creativity, intuition, and spatial awareness, and controls the left side of the body~\citep{mccrea2010intuition}.
 Both hemispheres work together and communicate through the corpus callosum, allowing for integrated functioning and coordination of various cognitive and motor functions.

 Neuroscience has studied the relationship between brain hemisphere states and frequency bands.
-Delta waves are linked to motivation, theta waves to cognition, alpha waves to relaxation, beta waves to sensory-motor functions, and gamma waves to consciousness and memory~\cite{muhl2014survey}.
-Deep learning~\cite{raza2025deep} optimization can help explore this connection further.
+Delta waves are linked to deep sleep and memory consolidation, theta waves to cognitive processing and spatial navigation, alpha waves to relaxation, beta waves to sensorimotor functions, and gamma waves to perceptual binding and conscious awareness and memory~\citep{muhl2014survey}.
+Deep learning~\citep{raza2025deep} optimization can help explore this connection further.

-In our previous work~\cite{islam2022explainable}, we used intensity-based classification on a visual perception dataset.
+In our previous work~\citep{islam2022explainable}, we used intensity-based classification on a visual perception dataset.
 This previous study classified brain hemispheres on a dataset originating from 5 individuals, while the present dataset spans 10 individuals.
 The pre-processing methods to filter frequency and learning model are analogous to our previous work with minor modifications of the architecture.
-Here we introduced batch normalization~\cite{bjorck2018understanding} (in addition to drop-out) to every layer to avoid overfitting as a machine learning problem~\cite{ying2019overview}.
+Here we introduced batch normalization~\citep{bjorck2018understanding} (in addition to drop-out) to every layer to avoid overfitting as a machine learning problem~\citep{ying2019overview}.

 The hemispheres interact with each other when the complexity of sensory information increases, and this interaction varies with different frequency bands.
-To test this hypothesis, we are using machine learning methods. \begin{itemize} \item Increasing the area of interaction (frequency band) will increase classification accuracy. \item It is important to note that the classification matrix varies depending on the complexity of the stimuli, with simple sensory matrix stimuli (the Necker cube in figure~\ref{fig:cube} ) differing from complex stimuli (Mona Lisa in figure~\ref{fig:mona}) which involve multiple colours and emotions.
+To test this hypothesis, we are using machine learning methods. \begin{itemize} \item Increasing the area of interaction (frequency band) will increase classification accuracy. \item It is important to note that the classification matrix varies depending on the complexity of the stimuli, with simple sensory matrix stimuli (the Necker cube in Figure~\ref{fig:cube}) differing from complex stimuli (Mona Lisa in Figure~\ref{fig:mona}) which involve multiple colours and emotions. \end{itemize}